“When you’re trying to create a career as a writer, a little delusional thinking goes a long way.”

 At any given time I usually have eight new ideas. … I need time between projects.
 It’s like a tank filling up.
 I can’t just go from one to the other.

-Lewis ends on a note of advice to aspiring writers, adding to the collected wisdom of literary greats and offering three guidelines:
+Lewis ends on a note of advice to aspiring writers, adding to the collected wisdom of literary greats with his three guidelines:

 - It’s always good to have a motive to get you in the chair.
 If your motive is money, find another one.